 You must complete the PI course before taking the exams and must have attended all 6 days days in order to become certified.

-If you took the course but did not complete the exams within two years, you will have to redo the entire course and pay the full course fees.
+If you took the course but did not complete both the written and oral exams within 6 months, you will have to redo the course and pay the course fees.